En-ROADS Technical Reference

 Tax and Subsidy Adjustments to Costs🔗

 A carbon tax on fuels and source taxes reduce the margin and profit of that source; conversely, source subsidies increase the margin and profit of that source.
-Source taxes/subsidies can be applied either to capital costs or to variable costs, the fraction of which is determined by Fraction of fuel source adjustment for capital and Fraction of elec source adjustment for capital.
-For nonelectric consumption, the default is that all taxes/subsidies apply to the variable costs, whereas for electric consumption, the default is that they apply to capital costs.
+Source taxes/subsidies can be applied either to capital costs, as defaulted for electric and hydrogen sources, or to variable costs, as defaulted for fuels.
 Carbon taxes, which depend on the fuel's carbon density and fuel losses, increase the variable costs of that fuel.
 For fuel-generated electricity, the adjustment to the cost of fuel also depends on the thermal efficiency of that source.
 The increase in cost with a carbon tax can be partially offset with the net of CCS costs minus incentives.

 Parameter values for source subsidy/tax inputs range from highly subsidized, defined to be 60% of the marginal cost in 2020, to very highly taxed, defined to be 200% of the marginal cost in 2020.
 For fuel-generated electricity, the percent thresholds apply to the marginal costs excluding those for fuel.
 Bounds are set to policy-relevant limits, which are source-dependent.